abhiabhi150614/patient-health-monitoring/README.md

-# Post Discharge Medical AI Assistant hii
+# Post Discharge Medical AI Assistant

 ## 🏥 What is this?
 Imagine leaving the hospital after a surgery or treatment.
 You're home, but you have questions. *"Can I eat this?"*, *"Is this pain normal?"*, *"When is my next appointment?"*.